-The ICM, 4WS, wipers and fuel pump solenoid are all powered through the ignition switch.
+The RDS, 4WS, wipers and fuel pump solenoid are all powered through the ignition switch.
 However the lights, roof fan and auxiliary controls are powered directly from the fuse box so make sure everything is switched off when leaving the machine stood or you may return to find a flat battery.

 NB.
 It is most important that all wiring connections in the engine compartment and under the bonnet are protected from the corrosive effects of fertilisers and chemicals.
-All connections should be frequently checked, cleaned if necessary and coated with oil, grease, or any other suitable anticorrosive lubricant.
+All connections should be frequently checked, cleaned and coated with oil, grease, or other suitable anti-corrosive lubricant.